kithminrw/ml-nn-zero2hero/intro.md

 :::{admonition} Personal Goal
 :class: tip
-I have hopes of getting a paper outlining my work submitted for [NuerIPS 2025](https://nips.cc/), so it is my personal motivation for doing this as well :)
+I have hopes of getting a paper outlining my work submitted for [NuerIPS 2025](https://nips.cc/), so it is my personal motivation for doing this as well :) I am inspired by this work on [Synthetic Biosignal Generation](https://github.com/theekshanadis/biosignalGANs).
 :::

 ### Pre-requisites